zulimazuli/dotnet-essential-snippets/README.md

 This section provides an example of how to use Serilog with the AWS sink to log structured logs to AWS CloudWatch.

 Go to the snippet: [Serilog Structured Logger with AWS Sink](Logging/SerilogStructuredLoggerWithAwsSink.md)

+### MediatR Behaviours - Validation Behaviour with FluentValidation

+When using CQRS and MediatR, it is a good practice to validate the requests before they are processed by the handlers.
+This will help in identifying and fixing issues in the application.
+FluentValidation is a popular library for validating objects in .NET applications.
+It provides a fluent interface for defining validation rules and supports complex validation scenarios such as conditional validation, cross-property validation, and custom validation logic.

+This section provides an example of how to use MediatR with FluentValidation to validate requests before they are processed by the handlers.

+Go to the snippet: [MediatR Behaviours - Validation Behaviour with FluentValidation](MediatRBehaviours/ValidationBehaviourWithFluentValidation.md)

 ## Contributing